-The coronavirus pandemic has caused upheaval and uncertainty in our lives.
-But it's times like these when the extraordinary happens and heroes emerge.
+The coronavirus pandemic caused upheaval and uncertainty in our lives.
+But it was also a time when the extraordinary happens and heroes emerged.
 We’re proud to say that the ARU community joined together in the battle against COVID-19.

 - Our staff were involved in work to speed up coronavirus testing, and to raise public awareness of the virus around the world.

 - Researchers from ARU led projects to explore the effects of self-isolation, and offer insights into ways to boost our health and wellbeing.

 - We've since returned to campus, but in March 2020 teaching moved online and our students did a brilliant job of adapting.
 One of our illustration students even published a book which aimed to explain coronavirus and social distancing to children.